noelruault/lets-go/interfaces-training/README.md

 ```

 We can mock this in two different ways:
-    1. Use the client but replace the server is communicating with.
+    1. Replace the client we are communicating with.
-    2. Replace the client we are communicating with.
+    2. Use the client but replace the server is communicating with.

-#### 1. Replacing the server
+#### 1. Replacing the client (1)

 ```go
     package stripe_test